Fairblock/docs/docs/advanced/conditional_encryption_decryption.md

 1. For each auction, request a new condition id from `fairyring`.
 This condition id will be crucial for encrypting the bids.
 2. Provide users with some functionality to encrypt their bids.
 This can be done using our [`encrypter` tool](/docs/advanced/encrypt_tx.md).
-3. Accept and store the encrypted bids within the applcation.
+3. Accept and store the encrypted bids within the application.
 This logic will primarily be the responsibility of the application developer.
 4. Have a way to notify `fairyring` that the auction has concluded.
 This can be built into the application itself (meaning the chain initiates the request for decryption to `fairyring`) or can be a simple keeper that notifies `fairyring` when a certain condition has been met (end of auction).
 5. Relay the decryption key from `fairyring` to the application.
 This can be done using our [`FairyPort` tool](/docs/advanced/fairyport.md).